 If we provide you with an estimate of our fees for any specific work, the estimate will not be contractually binding unless we explicitly state that will be the case.
-Otherwise, our fees will be calculated based on the hours worked by each member of staff necessarily engaged on your affairs, multiplied by their charge-out rate per hour, VAT being charged thereon.

 We may indicate a fixed fee for the provision of specific services or an indicative range of fees for an assignment.
 It is not our practice to identify fixed fees for more than a year ahead as such fee quotes need to be reviewed in the light of events.
 If it becomes apparent to us, due to unforeseen circumstances, that a fee quote is inadequate, we reserve the right to notify you of a revised figure or range and to seek your agreement thereto.